westofengland-ca/weca_qgis_release_notes/README.md

 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
 A QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, navigate to [this folder](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/QGIS_map_file), then ***download a copy of the `.qgz` file into your personal documents and rename the file***.
 Please rename the copied file by adding your name and surname initial to the end (eg. `WECA_GIS_v08_TheoF.qgz`).
-When opening the file, please allow **2 minutes** for QGIS to fully load the layers.
+When opening the file, please allow **2 minutes** for QGIS to fully load the layers (there are lots of map layers!).

 Release notes are available below for the latest QGIS `.qgz` file.
-New releases expected every couple of months.
+New releases are expected every couple of months.
 Check the folder linked above for updated versions.

 Training material can be found [here](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/Training).
 GIS catchup recording demos can be found [here](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/Catch-ups/Recordings).
 The GIS data catalogue can be found [here](https://westofenglandca.sharepoint.com/:x:/r/sites/GIS/_layouts/15/Doc.aspx?sourcedoc=%7BCF113E21-93A4-42AC-AEFF-26530EF1A1D6%7D&file=WECA_GIS_data_catalogue.xlsx&action=default&mobileredirect=true) (WIP).